 The SAA is responsible for the management of the club’s property, meeting room preparation and hospitality.

-Sarah Noonan – Mentoring Co-Ordinator
+Paul Bailey ACS CL – Mentoring Co-Ordinator

 The Mentoring Co-Ordinator is a non-executive member of the committee and is responsible for matching mentors with mentees and managing the club’s mentoring process.